fraley/rota/howto/welcome.md

 * If you **FLAKE**, you will be put on the IOU list and you will owe the per skater cost for that event
 * If you need to **FLAKE** (life happens), you *MIGHT* be able to avoid IOU with [Skater Wait List](#skater-wait-list)

-Please see [Confirm Your Choice](#confirm-your-choice) and make sure you are aware of how you RSVP'd.
+Please see [Confirm Your RSVP Status](#confirm-your-rsvp-status) and make sure you are aware of how you RSVP'd.

 The time listed as the start time of event in the [InviteApp](#benchapp) is the **scrimmage start time**.